d3x0r/STFRPhysics/whitepaper.md

 ## Abstract

+Rodrigues rotation system.
+This describes from first princpals, _____, which is a system that works on [rotation vectors](https://en.wikipedia.org/wiki/Axis%E2%80%93angle_representation#Rotation_vector).
+Efficient smooth differentiation is possible within this space.

+Abstractly this exists before matrix conversion of so(3) group of Lie Algebra.

 There exists a coordinate space of rotation vectors; that is non-self covering map of so(3) matrices.
 This paper presents the methods to work outside of so(3), (before the two identity points are merged to one (too much too soon?))

-Do I invent a new glossary to avoid any collision with existing systems?

-This paper will define a notation of log complex numbers, and modification to the exponential function, the extension from a single scalar to a scaled unit vector, conversion to quaternion, define the cross product of two natural log vector complex numbers, get of the basis vectors of a rotation, apply log vector complex to a point to rotate, applications, comparison with existing methods and rotation mappings, and additional experimental methods to try.
+he extension from a single scalar to a scaled unit vector, conversion to quaternion, define the cross product of two natural log vector complex numbers, get of the basis vectors of a rotation, apply log vector complex to a point to rotate, applications, comparison with existing methods and rotation mappings, and additional experimental methods to try.